 Social security numbers.
 Do not truncate social security numbers shown on Forms W-2, W-2AS, W-2GU, and W-2VI.
 Social security numbers are required on Forms W-2.
-See Taxpayer identification numbers, later.
-See also Regulations section 301.6109-4(b)(2).
+See Taxpayer identification numbers (TINs), later.
+Also see Regulations section 301.6109-4(b)(2).

-Filers of other forms, such as certain Forms 1099/1098, may truncate the social security number (XXX-XX-1234) to combat identity theft.
+Filers of other forms, such as certain Forms 1099/1098, may truncate the social security number (XXX-XX-1234) or employee identification number (XX-XXX1234) of the payee on the payee statement to combat identity theft.